-I'll spare you the details of the success or failure of each of the fermentation attempts.
+I'll spare you the details of the success or failure rate of each of the fermentation attempts.
 Suffice to say, I drank some things that were probably better left UN-drunk.
 Alas, those were innocent times.

-The remaining days grew stranger, as the heat and smell from the can got stronger.
+The remaining days grew strange, as the heat and smell from the can got stronger.
 I decided to take a specimen on the eighth day.
-Under my old high school microscope I was able to see interesting shapes, but to my untrained eye and weak equipment, I was not able to determine what I was seeing.
-I needed stronger gear.
+Under my old high school microscope I could see interesting shapes, but to my untrained eye and weak equipment, I was not able to determine what I was being observed.

 After about 30 minutes, I procured the necessary materials. (see photo)

 The remaining days involved a bonding that can only be described as intense and inappropriate.
 I devoted more time to the little baby thing than I'd spent on anything before.
-It's features quickly developed during this time, and it fully dawned on me that this was something I would need to take seriously.
+It's features quickly developed during this time and it fully dawned on me that this was something I would need to take seriously.